OpenPrinting/openprinting.github.io/_posts/2022-08-19-OpenPrinting News - August 2022.md

 > I have completed the GTK printbackend and created a merge request upstream: https://gitlab.gnome.org/GNOME/gtk/-/merge_requests/4930
 > I also have improved the cpdb-libs and cpdb-backend-cups libraries and fixed some bugs.
 I also tried working on QT CPDB print backend implementation, and had a meet with Priyadarshi Singh (previous GSoC contributor who has worked upon CPDB backend for qt).
 Though due to the lack of proper communication/guidance for the development of Qt, I have dropped it and started working on firefox instead after talking with my mentor.
 I have installed it from source and have been going over it's CUPS print backend, and talking with people on the IRC regarding the development of a new Print Backend for firefox.

-**Update:** I have succeeded to get Qt print dialog upstream maintainer Albert Astals Cid working with us and so Gaurav is no working on the **Qt print dialog**!
+**Cute update:** I have succeeded to get Qt print dialog upstream maintainer Albert Astals Cid working with us and so Gaurav is no working on the **Qt print dialog**!

 [GTK Merge Request](https://gitlab.gnome.org/GNOME/gtk/-/merge_requests/4930): Draft: New CPDB print backend for GTK Print Dialog